Select Area Radio Stations

 WSOY-FM 102.9 Decatur, Illinois

 This aircheck was recorded the first evening of the format change.
 I guess it's not fair to judge a station from its first day on the air, but this should never have been allowed to hit the air without at least a couple of days to work out the bugs.
 I don't remember the exact date, as I didn't label it, but I believe it was in 1980.

-Personal note: The air-check above for WSOY-FM is one of the most hideous air checks ever.
+The air-check above for WSOY-FM is one of the most hideous air checks ever.
 The station has just signed on with the automated format "The Love Rock" from Peters Productions.
 I can't imagine how Peters would feel about this mangling of their format by WSOY.
-The lesson is never put a format on the air, automated or otherwise, before you've got the bugs worked out.
+The lesson is never to put a format on the air, automated or otherwise, before you've got the bugs worked out.
 Most of the automated formats at the time operated with a mandatory dead roll on all carted material.
 Obviously, WSOY didn't do that in some situations.

 WWTO (FM) 105.7 Peoria, Illinois